 Turner painted scenes from the Lake District, Scotland, Switzerland and Italy, he specialized in maritime scenes, and throughout his paintings there is always the Romantic preoccupation with the vastness of mountain or precipice, the infinity of the sea, and, dominating everything else, the pervasiveness of light (Lister, 1973).
 Clark considered that in the vast range of his work Turner fulfils practically every aim that the earlier Romantics foreshadowed (Clark, 1976).

 Over his lifetime, Turner shifted from the representative painter, detailing the scene before him, to an impressionist painter, capturing its essence in regard to color and light.
-For example, Turner first painted The Falls of Clyde in 1802; 40 years later, he painted the same scene as in his 1802 painting.
+For example, Turner first painted The Falls of Clyde in 1802; nearly 40 years later, he painted the same scene as in his 1802 painting.
 Although the contents and composition were identical, the latter appears as though viewed through a fog and the painting comprises marvelous transitions of color – all the way from blue to gold (Clark, 1973).

 Constable belonged more to the rustic landscape tradition than Turner, his landscapes are closer to the earth.
 While his finished paintings lacked immediacy and appeared rather contrived, his rapidly painted watercolors, with sparing strokes, were delights of observation and sparkling light.
 Constable’s specialty was clouds, a dominant feature of his East Anglia plains, and he painted them as they had never been painted before (apart from some of the Dutch painters).
 In a letter Constable exclaimed, I can hardly write for looking at the silvery clouds (Pevsner, 1956).
 Clouds were a Romantic favorite for Constable who saw in them his own transient but aspiring spirit buffeted, shaped and sometimes left floating in peace, but always changing at the whim of exterior forces (Lister, 1973).